Fire and rescue services

 People have died.

 Mountain rescues can be extremely costly.
-Check your travel insurance covers you for planned activities.
+Check your travel insurance to ensure it covers you for planned activities.

 Register with the Global Disaster Alert and Coordination System to receive alerts on major disasters.